 The main difference they have with private organizations is that they do not use this money to generate income or distribute them to the organization’s shareholders, leaders, and members and instead use it to further achieve their mission.
 Non-profit organizations are usually charitable institutions and can be recognized by the IRS as tax-exempt entities.
 Nonprofit organizations usually serve in a scientific, educational, charitable or religious setting and purpose.
-You may also see IT strategy plan templates.
+You may also see plan templates.

 As they are still institutions run by a board of directors, the strategic planning process still applies to them.
 Most nonprofit organizations nowadays are run similarly to for-profit organizations and as such the benefits that strategic planning brings to these organizations also apply to nonprofit organizations.

 Furthermore, some nonprofit organizations to gain a bit of surplus on their revenue and as such, they should plan on how to utilize these excess profits for their mission and purpose, otherwise, they risk losing their tax-exempt status.
 As trust in these organizations grows, so to will the size of the nonprofit.
 One can not imagine the Red Cross or the United Nations Children’s Fund getting as big as they are now without a great strategic plan.